gwdg/pub-2025-ksi-evaluation/Readme.md

 ## Prerequisites
 To perform the evaluation, a certain prerequisites have to be ensured:
 - Slurm cluster up and running
+- Local machine (e.g. laptop) runs a Linux distribution.
+We tested this setup using Ubuntu 22.04.
-- Local machine (e.g. laptop) that runs the benchmarks can log in on the Slurm master node using SSH and the SSH key `.ssh/id_rsa`
+- Local machine (e.g. laptop) can log in on the Slurm master node using SSH and the SSH key `.ssh/id_rsa`
 - All prerequisites of all projects (KSI, HPK, Bridge-Operator) are ensured
 - For Slurm and Bridge-Operator benchmarks, the benchmark tools has to be installed on the cluster nodes.
 KSI and HPK use container images and therefore do not rely on installed software.